SerhiiQAA/MyTicTacToeGame/README.md

 ---

 ## 📜 License
-"All rights reserved.
-For personal use only."
+All rights reserved.
+For personal use only.

 [![Typing SVG](https://readme-typing-svg.demolab.com?font=Fira+Code&pause=1000&width=435&lines=Developed+with+passion+by+SerhiiQAA)](https://git.io/typing-svg)